BioJulia/ProteinSecondaryStructures.jl/README.md

  StrideData("ASN", "B", 255, 255, "C", -130.75, 360.0, 114.8)
 ```

-### Computing from a selection of atoms, using PDBTools
+### Computing from a selection of atoms using PDBTools

 Install `PDBTools` with:
 ```julia